 A) Go-Ahead Granted To Onpattro, RNAi Therapeutic

 - Alnylam Pharmaceuticals’ is at the zenith on receiving the approval after sixteen years of toiling for the development of a drug for the treatment of a rare genetic disorder called hereditary transthyretin-mediated amyloidosis.

 - Just four years later to the discovery of RNA silencing characteristic of double-stranded RNA, this company entered the research zone.

-After this success in 2018, the field associated to messenger RNA vaccines, antisense oligonucleotides, siRNA, or newer approaches seems to witness exponential growth, with a tangible excitement amongst the other participants in this domain.
+After this success in 2018, the field associated with messenger RNA vaccines, antisense oligonucleotides, siRNA, or newer approaches seems to witness exponential growth, with a tangible excitement amongst the other participants in this domain.
 There are several companies that are waiting for the approvals, and many companies taking a small-molecule approach are also years away from the market, however, such companies have spellbound significant funding from VCs.

-- Pharmaceutical industry is rapidly growing owing to the high market demand for new medications, therapy forms, an increase in digital medicine as well as changing regulations.
+- The pharmaceutical industry is rapidly growing owing to the high market demand for new medications, therapy forms, an increase in digital medicine as well as changing regulations.

 - For instance, according to the United Nations, the population in 2017 was estimated to be 7.6 billion and is expected to reach 9.8 billion by 2050 and 11.2 billion by 2100.
 Thus, the geriatric population will rise to 28% from 22% as of 2017.